Haunted Apartment Stairwell That Loses One Floor a Year

 When the Seventh Month Came

 During the seventh lunar month, incense smoke drifted along the corridors.
 Bowls of rice and cups of tea lined doorways.
-I left a small plate outside my unit, though I told myself I did not believe.
+I left a small plate outside my unit, though I told myself it meant nothing.

 That night, I took the stairs.